 - Web standards for headings (H2) and sub headings (H3)

 - Web standards for links

-- Web standards for images
+- Web standards for images and maps

 - Web standards for tables